SEED-VT/TraceFL/README.md

 ## 4. Setup

 **System Requirements**:
+> [!NOTE]
-- **Orginal Paper Hardware Setup**: To resemble real-world FL and do large scale simulations, we deploy our experiments in [Flower FL framework](https://flower.ai/), running on an enterprise-level cluster of six NVIDIA DGX A100 nodes.
+> **Orginal Paper Hardware Setup**: To resemble real-world FL and do large scale simulations, we deploy our experiments in [Flower FL framework](https://flower.ai/), running on an enterprise-level cluster of six NVIDIA DGX A100 nodes.
 Each node is equipped with 2048 GB of memory, at least 128 cores, and an A100 GPU with 80 GB of memory.

 - **Artifact Hardware Setup**: We change the default configuration in [tracefl/conf/base.yaml](tracefl/conf/base.yaml) to run representative experiments on Google Colab even with only 2 cpu cores, 12 GB of System RAM and 15 GB of GPU RAM.